 God’s intention is glory, not torture.
 And lest we think we are walking some new, heroic trail, and deserve laudatory admiration, Jesus has already cut this pathway.
 At some point, we must decide to pack up and continue into God’s best–His complete redemption.

 In 2003, a young man named Aron Ralston was hiking in Utah, when a boulder fell on his arm, pinning him in place.
 At first he tried chipping at it with a knife, but it became clear the boulder wasn’t going away.
 If he stayed there, no one would ever find him, and he would die.
 The only solution was to part with his arm.
 The knife was so dull it took days to cut through his arm.
 When he finally reached the bone, he knew the blade wouldn’t be sharp enough to saw it off.
 In order to complete his self-amputation, he had to contort and bend and break it to get free.

 Ralston could have stayed there, rehearsing his bad luck, cursing the Department of Parks and Recreation for not posting more caution signs, and wishing that something else had happened.
 But survival was more important.
 He knew there was a life beyond that mountain.

-For Christians, that means a continuing path into glory–and in some strange way we might never be able to grasp in the life–a way only possible minus an arm.
+For Christians, that means a continuing path into glory–and in some strange way we might never be able to grasp in this life–a way only possible minus an arm.